Perimenopause: Perils To Pearls

 There are so many symptoms women experience, but personally I have struggled with bone and joint pain due to loss of estrogen, insane night sweats, brain fog, and INTENSE mood swings.

-The sheets I was forced to change daily from INTENSE (sleep thieving) night sweats.
+The soaked sheets I was forced to change daily from INTENSE (sleep thieving) night sweats.

 A warning sign for my flashes, temper, or sex drive, depending on the day.
 Or hour.
 Or minute really.